David: Narrative

 Jonathan meets with David again and confirms his loyalty to David as the future king.
 After the people of Ziph notify Saul that David is taking refuge in their territory, Saul seeks confirmation and plans to capture David in the Wilderness of Maon, but his attention is diverted by a renewed Philistine invasion and David is able to secure some respite at Ein Gedi.
 Returning from battle with the Philistines, Saul heads to Ein Gedi in pursuit of David.
 Needing privacy "to attend to his needs", Saul enters the cave where, as it happens, David and his supporters are hiding.
-David realises he has an opportunity to kill Saul, but instead, he secretly cuts off a piece of Saul's robe.
+David realizes he has an opportunity to kill Saul, but instead, he secretly cuts off a piece of Saul's robe.
 When Saul leaves the cave, David comes out to pay homage to the king, and to demonstrate using the piece of robe that he holds no malice towards him.
-The two are thus reconciled and Saul recognises David as his successor.
+The two are thus reconciled and Saul recognizes David as his successor.